fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 added Anna number 040-1234556 to phonebook
 ```

 The new entry to the phonebook will be saved to the database.
-Notice that if the name contains whitespace characters, it must be specified in quotes:
+Notice that if the name contains whitespace characters, it must be enclosed in quotes:

 ```bash
 node mongo.js yourpassword "Arto Vihavainen" 040-1234556